Muk-08/delta-demo/README.md

 # delta-demo
-this is the git &amp; github free class.
+this is the git &amp; github free class. for